-- 1. Only 4-H exhibitors who were ACHIEVING MEMBERS and turned their livestock records in to their 4-H Club Leader last year or who are first year members this year may sell entries in the Livestock Sale or Fur & Feather Sale. - 2.
+- 1. Only 4-H exhibitors who are "ACHIEVING MEMBERS" and turned their livestock records in to their 4-H Club Leader last year or who are first year members this year may sell entries in the Livestock Sale or Fur & Feather Sale. - 2.
 June 1st is the absolute deadline to turn previous year livestock records in if you do not comply, you will NOT be allowed to show at any Winnebago County 4-H Animal Show. - 3.
 A 4-H member may sell only one (1) fair entry in each of the auctions (Fur & Feather and Quality Livestock).
 An entry can be a pair of animals that are shown together, one carcass animal or one live animal. - 4.
 Members selling an animal in the 4-H Quality Livestock Sale may also sell one animal in the Fur & Feather sale. - 5.
 All exhibitors who wish to sell their animals at the Quality Livestock Sale must sign up with their department superintendent at the time of arrival at the Fair.
 If the Grand-Champion single animal is also part of a pair show entry, both animals will be allowed to sell separately. - 6.
 All livestock signed up for the sale must be sold. - 7.
 Members must meet all published deadlines to be eligible to sell in the sale. - 8.
 Members should try to line up buyers to attend the sale (think of businesses your family may deal with throughout the year and ask them for their support). - 9.
-Premises ID must be on file in the Extension Office for any swine sold in the livestock auction. - 10.
-Any animal that shows physical signs of illness or requires treatment for an illness during the fair will not be eligible to be sold in the auction. - 11.
-Only animals that were shown at the 4-H fair are allowed to be sold at the 4-H auction. - 12.
+Any animal that shows physical signs of illness or requires treatment for an illness during the fair will not be eligible to be sold in the auction. - 10.
+Only animals that were shown at the 4-H Shows are allowed to be sold at the 4-H auction. - 11.
 There will be a 5% commission charge deducted from the sale price of your animal at the Livestock auction.

-MINIMUM WEIGHT Limitations: To sell in the 4-H Quality Livestock Sale, minimum weights have been established:
+MINIMUM WEIGHT Limitations:

+To sell in the 4-H Quality Livestock Sale, minimum weights have been established:

-Beef-Heifers - 875# Steers - 950# Swine - 200# Lambs - 85#
+Beef-Heifers - 875# Steers - 950# Swine - 220# Lambs - 85#